BSteffaniak/lazyaws/CONTRIBUTING.md

 ## Testing

-Lazygit has two kinds of tests: unit tests and integration tests.
+Lazyaws has two kinds of tests: unit tests and integration tests.
 Unit tests go in files that end in `_test.go`, and are written in Go.
-For integration tests, see [here](https://github.com/jesseduffield/lazygit/blob/master/pkg/integration/README.md)
+For integration tests, see [here](https://github.com/BSteffaniak/lazyaws/blob/master/pkg/integration/README.md)

 ## Updating Gocui

 Sometimes you will need to make a change in the gocui fork (https://github.com/jesseduffield/gocui).
 Gocui is the package responsible for rendering windows and handling user input.
 Here's the typical process to follow:

-1. Make the changes in gocui inside lazygit's vendor directory so it's easy to test against lazygit
+1. Make the changes in gocui inside lazyaws's vendor directory so it's easy to test against lazyaws
 2. Copy the changes over to the actual gocui repo (clone it if you haven't already, and use the `awesome` branch, not `master`)
 3. Raise a PR on the gocui repo with your changes
-4. After that PR is merged, make a PR in lazygit bumping the gocui version.
-You can bump the version by running the following at the lazygit repo root:
+4. After that PR is merged, make a PR in lazyaws bumping the gocui version.
+You can bump the version by running the following at the lazyaws repo root:

 ```sh
 ./scripts/bump_gocui.sh
 ```

-5. Raise a PR in lazygit with those changes
+5. Raise a PR in lazyaws with those changes

 ## Updating Lazycore

-[Lazycore](https://github.com/jesseduffield/lazycore) is a repo containing shared functionality between lazygit and lazydocker.
-Sometimes you will need to make a change to that repo and import the changes into lazygit.
+[Lazycore](https://github.com/jesseduffield/lazycore) is a repo containing shared functionality between lazyaws and lazydocker.
+Sometimes you will need to make a change to that repo and import the changes into lazyaws.
 Similar to updating Gocui, here's what you do:

-1. Make the changes in lazycore inside lazygit's vendor directory so it's easy to test against lazygit
+1. Make the changes in lazycore inside lazyaws's vendor directory so it's easy to test against lazyaws
 2. Copy the changes over to the actual lazycore repo (clone it if you haven't already, and use the `master` branch)
 3. Raise a PR on the lazycore repo with your changes
-4. After that PR is merged, make a PR in lazygit bumping the lazycore version.
-You can bump the version by running the following at the lazygit repo root:
+4. After that PR is merged, make a PR in lazyaws bumping the lazycore version.
+You can bump the version by running the following at the lazyaws repo root:

 ```sh
 ./scripts/bump_lazycore.sh